iganna/pannagram/docs/content/home_input_data.md

 ### Selecting Specific Genomes

-If you do **not** want to include all genomes from the folder, you can create a plain text file listing in a column the names of the genomes to include.
+If you do **not** want to use all genomes from the folder, provide a text file listing only the desired ones.
-Each line should contain a single accession, without spaces, tabs, or separators.
+Each line must contain a single accession, with no spaces or separators.

-An example of such a file is named `accessions.txt`:
+An example of such a file could be named `accessions.txt`:
 ```
 GCA_000005845.2
 GCA_000008865.2